Koby Aaron Clemens

 In his first minor league season he hit .297 with four homers and 17 RBIs in 33 games for the Rookie League Greeneville Astros and .281 with six RBIs in nine games with the Class-A Tri-City Valley Cats.
 He spent the entire 2006 season with the Lexington Legends of the South Atlantic League, where he hit .229 with 5 home runs and 39 RBIs in 91 games.
 He repeated with Lexington in 2007, hitting .252/.344/.412 with 21 doubles and 15 homers in 115 games.

 In 2008, Clemens was converted to catcher, which is where he played the majority of his games for the Salem Avalanche of the Carolina League.
 In 109 games, he hit .268/.369/.423 in 109 games.
+He made the news for non-baseball reasons on August 30th when he and two teammates, Mark Ori and Jimmy Goethals were arrested for taking part in a brawl in a local restaurant.
+He was charged with disorderly conduct and the charges were soon dropped, and the incident would have probably gone completely unnoticed if not for his famous name.
 In 2009, the Astros' top Class A team moved form the low-offense Carolina League to one of the most hitter-friendly environments in the entire minor leagues, with the Lancaster JetHawks.
 Thus, Koby's statistics were boosted immensely: in 116 games, he hit .345 with 45 doubles and 22 homers, driving in 121 runs.
 He also played in AA for the first time that year, getting into 5 games with the Corpus Christi Hooks.
 In 2010, he spent the whole season with Corpus Christi, playing 127 games, but as a first baseman now.
 He hit .241, but with 22 doubles and 26 homers, with 75 runs and 85 RBI. he was promoted to AAA in 2011, spending the year with the Oklahoma City RedHawks.
 He played at first and third base, but hit only .234, although he still had decent power, with 21 doubles and 16 homers.
 However, he was let go after 8 seasons in the Astros' organization, having lost his status as a prospect.

 In 2012, Clemens spent the season in the Toronto Blue Jays' organization, getting into 64 games between the Class A Dunedin Blue Jays and AA New Hampshire Fisher Cats.
 He was back playing catcher, in addition to some time at first base and at DH, for a combined batting line of .246/.350/.450.
 On September 7th, he signed a one-game contract with the Sugar Land Skeeters of the Atlantic League in order to catch his father, making the second start of his "comeback"; it was the first time the two had played together in a professional game (although they had faced one another in intrasquad games while at spring training with the Astros).
 His dad pitched 4 2/3 scoreless innings, and his team won, 4-0, against the Long Island Ducks.